 Whether you are a private sector player offering training or a beneficiary seeking to establish a business of your own, you know that funding is an essential part of your journey.
 One of the best ways to secure large amounts at an economical rate is via a Bajaj Housing Finance Limited Loan Against Property.
 It offers funding up to Rs.
-5 crore for a maximum tenor of 20 years and has simple eligibility criteria.
-The disbursal time is just 4 days, and you can simplify the process further by applying online and opting for the doorstep document pick-up facility.
+10.50 Crore* for a maximum tenor of 15 years and has simple eligibility criteria.
+The disbursal time is just 72 hours*, and you can simplify the process further by applying online and opting for the doorstep document pick-up facility.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.